piantedosi/piantedosi.github.io/gibbs sampling from decision tree/gibbs_sampling_from_decision_tree.md

 ![image info](./adversarial.png)

-As we can see around 10 sweeps of the Gibbs sampling process the generative model has reached plateau in the data generation ability.
+As we can see around 10 sweeps of the Gibbs sampling process the generative model has reached a plateau in the data generation ability.

 ## The sampling process visualized.
 In orange the real data and in blue the generated data

+esttsete
 <img src="./pairplot3.gif" />

 ![Alt Text](./pairplot3.gif)

+testsetsetset

 ![Alt Text](https://github.com/piantedosi/piantedosi.github.io/blob/main/gibbs%20sampling%20from%20decision%20tree/pairplot3.gif?raw=true)